christytan/OCI-GoldenGate/README.md

 The dedicated infrastructure feature of Oracle Autonomous Transaction Processing enables you to create an Oracle Autonomous Database platform that is private and isolated to your use all the way down to the Oracle Exadata hardware running your database instances and storing your database data.

-You define and use Oracle Cloud Infrastructure Networking and IAM (Identity and Access Management) resources to ensure secure and authorized use of your dedicated Autonomous Transaction Processing databases and the database resources that underlie them
+You define and use Oracle Cloud Infrastructure Networking and IAM (Identity and Access Management) resources to ensure secure and authorized use of your dedicated Autonomous Transaction Processing databases and the database resources that underlie them.
 <!-- Oracle Autonomous Transaction Processing Dedicated ...

 Read on to begin your Getting Started journey with Oracle Autonomous Transaction Processing Dedicated. -->